Guides

 Plug one ear and carefully listen with the other while moving around the sound source.

-Now that you’ve found the sweet spot, set up the Omni-mic there and let the capsule occupy the position where your open ear was.
+Now that you’ve found the sweet spot, set up the Omni-mic there and let the microphone capsule occupy the position where your open ear was.

 Cardioid Microphones